Courses and Requirements

 Power and Lordship in Medieval Europe.

-Examines the social and economic development of early European society, with a focus on peasant life, ecclesiastical institutions and aristocratic power in the context of contemporary medieval intellectual debates about justice, order and inequality in a Christian society.
+This historiography course examines the social and economic development of early European society, with a focus on peasant life, ecclesiastical institutions and aristocratic power in the context of contemporary medieval intellectual debates about justice, order and inequality in a Christian society.
 (Writing-intensive.)
 Prerequisite, one 200-level history course.
 Maximum enrollment, 20.
+Eldevik.

 "The Making of American Scripture".